stepadenisov/Getting-and-Cleaning-Data-Course-Project/README.md

-R script called run_analysis.R does the following:
+R script called "run_analysis.R" does the following:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * As a result this script creates a tidy data set with the average of each variable for each activity and each subject.